jastrzt2/safe-app/README.md

 # Description
 This project is a simple Flask app with main focus on safety.
+Functionality and UI were second priority.
 # Features
 - Negative Validation of user inputs
 - Tracking of login attempts and enforcement of delays